drush-ops/drush/README.txt

     If you have troubles, try using the -l and -r options when invoking drush.
 See below.

 For Windows:
+  - Consider using on Linux/Unix/OSX using Virtualbox or other VM.
+Windows support is lacking.
   - Follow step 1.
 Use drush by navigating to /path/to/drush and running 'drush.bat'.
   - You have to install gzip, libarchive, tar, wget, ncurses, and less executables.
 Go to